Acid-Free/bgh-cp1-exam/notes.md

   - [ ] Fetch admissions for the day
   - [ ] Admit patient
     - [ ] Select patient
+      - [ ] Ensure patient is not yet admitted
     - [ ] Provide admission datetime and ward
   - [ ] Discharge admission
     - [ ] Ensure admission is active